Mastercard, rivals 'ran cartel' on cards for the vulnerable, UK watchdog says

 “We apologise that the actions of two former employees resulted in the standards expected of us not being met in this instance,” a Mastercard spokesman said.

+Allpay said it accepted the PSR’s decision, adding it had immediately informed the regulator after it became aware of potential breaches and had cooperated fully with the investigation.

+Australia’s EML, which bought PFS in 2019, said it had worked collaboratively with the regulator to resolve the issue and arrangements were already in place for PFS’s previous owners to cover the cost of its around 920,000 pound fine.

-Allpay and APS were not immediately available for comment.
+APS was not immediately available for comment.
 Sulion could not be reached.

 Our Standards: The Thomson Reuters Trust Principles.